PamelaFeijo/lazynight/README.md

 `yarn add react-select`

-React-select-country-list take country-list as reference, and make it more friendly to react-select.
+React-select-country-list takes country-list as a reference, and makes it more friendly to react-select.

 `npm install react-select-country-list --save`